SEAN: So. Many. Books.

 SEAN: Prophecy is our first new title, a seinen title involving a masked man who predicts crimes… which then happen.
 This looks pretty grim, but is supposed to be a real page-turner.

-MELINDA: Oooo, I like the sound of that.
+MJ: Oooo, I like the sound of that.

 MICHELLE: Me, too!
 Something just got added to my shopping list!